ARTS, LETTERS, & MENTORING

 In 2013, the Plan II/KIPP Partnership expanded to another KIPP middle school, KIPP Austin Academy of Arts and Letters, or KAL.
 In addition to the core curriculum, KAL students also focus on writing and the arts over their four years at KAL.

 In this branch of the partnership, each Plan II student is matched with a middle-schooler at KAL in need of a mentor.
 Once a week, our Plan II mentors visit with their mentees at the KAL campus, where they might play games, do arts and crafts, or simply enjoy talking to each other.
-Additionally, mentors attend monthly meetings where they have the opportunity to debrief their experience as mentors as well as learn about issues in education from a current and historical perspective.
+Additionally, mentors attend a six-session, one-hour course taught by KIPP Austin founder Jill Kolasinski.
+The class will provide students the opportunity to debrief their experience as mentors and learn about issues in education from a current and historical perspective.

 Questions?
-Contact program co-coordinators Mary Louise Hotze or Will Read at firstname.lastname@example.org.
+Contact program coordinator Will Read at firstname.lastname@example.org.